Jarvis1985/image_classification/README.md

 # Image_classification
-Built my first CNN using tensorflow to predict images using the CIFAR-10 dataset
+Here I built my first CNN using tensorflow to predict images using the CIFAR-10 dataset.
+The accuracy was fairly low ~60%, so I have some work to do yet :)